techtheriac/payswapi/README.md

 - **TypeScript**: is being used for the enumerated reasons:

-  - **Improved Code Readability and Maintainability:**: Types serves as a form of in-line documentation, which is particularly helpful as your project grows or when new team members are onboarded.
+  - **Improved Code Readability and Maintainability**: Types serves as a form of in-line documentation, which is particularly helpful as this project grows or when new maintainers are onboarded.

   - **Enhanced IDE Support**: TypeScript provides rich autocompletion, intelligent code navigation, and refactoring tools in modern IDEs like Visual Studio Code.
 This increases productivity and reduces debugging time.